sawyer7246/LeetCode/README.md

 #`E`Contains Duplicate II
 Given an array of integers and an integer k, find out whether there there are two distinct indices i and j in the array such that nums[i] = nums[j] and the difference between i and j is at most k.

+#`E`Min Stack
+Design a stack that supports push, pop, top, and retrieving the minimum element in constant time.

+push(x) -- Push element x onto stack. pop() -- Removes the element on top of the stack. top() -- Get the top element. getMin() -- Retrieve the minimum element in the stack.